-The main legal act regulating the rules of establishment and operation of pension funds in Poland is the Act of 28 August 1997 on the organization and operation of pension funds (Journal of Laws of 2016, item.
-291, as amended).
+The main legal act regulating the rules of establishment and operation of pension funds in Poland is the Act of 28 August 1997 on the organization and operation of pension funds.

-According to the Act, the pension fund is a legal entity and the scope of its activities is collection and investment of financial resources, subject to ensure maximum safety and profitability of investments, with the purpose of the payment of benefits to the fund members after reaching the retirement age, and the payment of periodic capital pensions referred to in the Act of 21 November 2008 on capital pensions (Journal of Laws of 2014, item 1097, as amended).
+According to the Act, the pension fund is a legal entity and the scope of its activities is collection and investment of financial resources, subject to ensure maximum safety and profitability of investments, with the purpose of the payment of benefits to the fund members after reaching the retirement age, and the payment of periodic capital pensions referred to in the Act of 21 November 2008 on capital pensions.

 The managing body of the pension fund and representing it in relations with third parties is a pension society.
 The pension fund can be created only by the pension society, after obtaining authorization from the Polish Financial Supervision Authority (link opens a new window in another website), as an open pension fund, an occupational pension fund or a voluntary pension fund (from 1 January 2012).

 Acquisition of membership in the open fund shall take place from the moment of conclusion of the agreement with the fund, if on the day of conclusion of the first agreement with the open fund the person acceding to the fund is or has been covered, within 4 months before the day of conclusion of the agreement, by pension insurance within the meaning of provisions on social insurance system, and the Social Insurance Institution makes an adequate entry to the Central Register of Members of Open Pension Funds.